valkarinc/launcher/README.md

 Make sure to:
 - Backup your original RuneLite files before modification.
 - Test in a development environment first.
-- Follow all security guidelines.
-- Keep your RuneLite installation updated.

 ## 📬 Contact